Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor is required to have at least three years of experience and must hold both property damage and general liability insurance.
-You should also read reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
+You should also read reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
 Pick a company with positive reviews and testimonials about good customer experiences.

 Always make sure you understand what a company’s process is like.
 When getting HVAC repairs, ask your provider to explain which parts need replacement and why.
 Confirm that your technician will clean and test the full system afterward to ensure proper operation.
-For replacement, ask the contractor to explain the new HVAC system brand, estimated installation time, energy efficiency, model, and features.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+For replacement, ask the contractor to explain the new HVAC system model, features, brand, estimated installation time, and energy efficiency.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-A trustworthy HVAC company will stand behind its repair work and installations with a warranty.
-The longer and more comprehensive the coverage terms, the better.
-Carefully compare warranty terms between contractors and choose the company that provides the greatest protection within your budget.
+A trustworthy HVAC company will stand behind its repair services and installations with a warranty.
+The longer and more comprehensive the warranty coverage, the better.
+Carefully review warranty terms for each contractor and choose the provider that offers the best protection at a reasonable price.

-You should have your HVAC system inspected about twice annually.
-At the time of the inspection, your technician will inform you what services are needed.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are required.
+You should also call a technician if you notice any new issues, such as leaks, strange noises, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-Usually, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.
+The best times to have an HVAC inspection are during the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
-You might also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
+You may also consider purchasing a smart thermostat.

 It takes roughly one to three days to have your HVAC system installed or replaced.
-If you only need a furnace or a single air conditioning unit, this may take between half a day and two days.
-This timeline can be affected by the size of your house, how easily accessible your system is, and any new issues your technician uncovers.
+If you need just an air conditioning unit or a furnace, this may take between half a day and two days.
+This timeline can be influenced by the size of your house, how easily accessible your system is, and any issues your technician uncovers.